xmtp/XIPs/XIPs/xip-31-message-backup-request-system.md

 class S["Backup Storage Provider"]{
     A cloud service with durable storage
-    Stores encrypted backups for a few days Responsible for authenticating requests to reduce abuse potential }
+    Stores encrypted backups for a few days Responsible for authenticating requests to reduce abuse }
 ```